DrChainsaw/NaiveNASlib.jl/README.md

 * Add a vertex to the graph
 * Add/remove edges to/from vertex

-For each of the above operations, NaiveNASlib makes the necessary changes to neighbouring vertices to ensure that the computation graph is consistent w.r.t dimensions of the activations.
+For each of the above operations, NaiveNASlib makes the necessary changes to neighboring vertices to ensure that the computation graph is consistent w.r.t dimensions of the activations.

 Just to get started, lets create a simple graph for the summation of two numbers:
 ```julia